 - Selling marijuana to a minor.
 It is illegal under Virginia Code § 18.2-255 to distribute marijuana to a minor under 18 years old.
 It is a class U felony, but the penalty is much more serious than manufacturing marijuana—a sentence of 10 to 50 years in prison and up to a $100,000 fine.

-Let Our Experienced Criminal Defense Attorneys Help You Pursue All Your Options
+Let Our Fairfax Marijuana Attorneys Help You Pursue All Your Options